Useful Tips for Mixing Kick and Bass

 It seems to me that the most commonly used waveform for bass in Psy-Trance is the sawtooth wave.
-It is a fat, sharp timbre, containing all harmonics in the harmonic series – making it ideal for filtering.
-For this example, I will load a sawtooth waveform into oscillator 1 of an instance of Native Instrument’s Massive – a suitable tool for this type of bass.
+It is a fat, sharp timbre, containing all harmonics in the harmonic series - making it ideal for filtering.
+For this example, I will load a sawtooth waveform into oscillator 1 of an instance of Native Instrument's Massive, which is a suitable tool for this type of bass.
+Let's open the piano roll and write some 16th notes on the F2 octave for a basic rhythmic idea.
+However, you don't have to use this exact rhythm; something static and simple is best.

 In Massive's oscillator drop-down menu, select the "Square - Saw 1" waveform (Massive's oscillator will default to this waveform upon opening).